canjs/can-debug/doc/can-debug.md

 ## Use

-`can-debug` exports functions to log how observables affect each other.
+`can-debug` provides functions to log how observables affect each other.
 These functions can be used to understand the flow of data throughout an application.

 The following example shows how to use the [can-debug.logWhatChangesMe] function